warriorhub/warriorhub.github.io/index.md

 ### Search Events Page

 Anyone visiting the site can also search through the events in the database through the Search Events page.
 They have the option of searching by name, location, organization, or date, they can also scroll through upcoming events.
+Additionally, clicking the various categories button will filter the events respective to the selected category.

 <p align="center">
   <img src="images/web/search_events1.png" alt="Search Events Page" width="100%">